 What are the benefits of electricity and gas deregulation?

 Energy deregulation has been around for more than two decades in certain states and is designed to ensure consumers have access to adequate and competitively priced energy supplies.
 While your local utility is still responsible for maintaining the wires, pipes and infrastructure that make up the distribution system, reading your meter and responding to emergencies, the utility no longer holds a monopoly on the energy service.
 Customers have the ability to choose from multiple competitive retailers that offer various service plans at competing rates.

 Does competition affect the reliability of my electricity or gas supply?

-No, regardless of which Energy Retail Company you decide on, you will still receive the same safe and reliable delivery service from your Utility.
+No, regardless of which energy supplier you decide on, you will still receive the same safe and reliable delivery service from your utility.

 When shopping for electricity and gas you will come across quite a few energy terms.
 Here are a few common ones.
 If you need more information please contact Kiwi Energy Customer Care at 1-877-208-7636 for further assistance.

 PSC: The Public Services Commission of New York – The state agency responsible for the regulation and oversight of energy, water, cable and local telecommunication services in New York.
 Broadly speaking their mission is to protect customers, foster competition and promote high quality infrastructure.
 For Electric, the PSC licenses Energy Service Providers and oversees the NYISO market.
 The PSC regulates the delivery of electricity and gas and enforces consumer protection.